Perani Primary School Water Project – Kenya

 Jessica May-San Yu

-This project will serve the water needs of the school and local neighbors before the dry season starts in end of November.
+This project will serve the water needs of the school and local neighbors before the dry season starts at the end of November.

 Dollar Amount of Project